Skip Navigation

 Bottom center: Betsy Damon, The Primary Motion of Water is the Vortex, ink drawing

-Connecting the Drops: The Power of Water is curated by Karen Levitov, Director and Curator, Paul W. Zuccaire Gallery.
+Connecting the Drops: The Power of Water is curated by Karen Levitov, Director and Curator, Paul W. Zuccaire Gallery with support from Georgia LaMair, Public Programs Manager, Paul W. Zuccaire Gallery.
 Programs are supported by Drs.
 Barry and Bobbi Coller, a Stony Brook University Mini-Grant for Departmental Diversity Initiatives, and the Humanities Institute of Stony Brook.
 The 2021-2022 exhibition season is supported by a generous grant from the Paul W. Zuccaire Foundation, with additional support from the Friends of Staller Center.
 The 2022-2023 Paul W. Zuccaire Gallery schedule is made possible by a generous grant from the Paul W. Zuccaire Foundation.
 Additional funding is provided by the Friends of Staller Center.

 betsy